 She originally got her start in journalism at WLNY-TV and News 12 Long Island as an anchor, and also worked for ABC and Fox affiliates in Columbus, Ohio.

 Kirstin has exposed scams and dangerous products and is responsible for getting thousands of dollars back to countless consumers.
 Frequently going undercover, she has done investigations about unsafe products and abusive consumer practices.
 Her reporting has exposed child discrimination, drunk high rise construction workers, illegal botox, appliance repair rip-offs, nursing home abuses, dangerous day cares and diamond buying scams.

 And her lust for adventure has taken her to challenging places in her reporting: submerged in a sinking car and learning how to escape from a plane crash in water all to share survival techniques.
-She’s reported while rappelling down a building, from horseback, helicopters, an aircraft carrier in the Atlantic, police cars and ambulances, as well as a jail cell, all to tell compelling stories.
+She’s reported while rappelling live down a building, from horseback, helicopters, an aircraft carrier in the Atlantic, police cars and ambulances, as well as a jail cell, all to tell compelling stories.